edgecollective/hyper-receive/README.md

 ## Use hyper-receive

-Build Docker image with ./build.sh
+Build Docker image using:

+> ./build.sh

 Run with: